 If you have a large and complex vessel such as a modern superyacht, you may need to source a larger surveying firm where partners have a range of competences to cover your needs.

 So what about price?
-Most small vessel surveyors charge by the foot, and within price bands that reflect the levels of complexity in vessel systems as the boat gets longer.
+Most small vessel surveyors charge by the foot of boat length, and within price bands that reflect the levels of complexity in vessel systems as the boat gets longer.
 There is also a different scale for different types of survey reflecting the level of detail required for each.

 It’s a reason why my prices are structured the way they are, to provide a fair hourly rate for the amount of time that needs to be applied in order to do a thorough job.
 If a client’s not happy with my rates then that’s fine, there are plenty of others who will cut corners to give you a lower price…and cut corners they will.
 My husband is happy to recount the time he instructed an insurance condition and valuation report for his 24’ wooden quarter tonne racer on a mooring buoy, to have the chap take photographs from the end of the dock and go away to write his report!